Proto-Indo-European language: Historical and geographical setting

 Scholars have proposed multiple hypotheses about when, where, and by whom PIE was spoken.
 The Kurgan hypothesis, first put forward in 1956 by Marija Gimbutas, has become the most popular.
 It proposes that the original speakers of PIE were the Yamnaya culture associated with the kurgans (burial mounds) on the Pontic–Caspian steppe north of the Black Sea.
 According to the theory, they were nomadic pastoralists who domesticated the horse, which allowed them to migrate across Europe and Asia in wagons and chariots.
-By the early 3rd millennium BC, they had expanded throughout the Pontic–Caspian steppe and into eastern Europe.
+By the early 3rd millennium BCE, they had expanded throughout the Pontic–Caspian steppe and into eastern Europe.
+In 2024, a pair of studies led by Harvard biologist David Reich argued that the original speakers of PIE originated in the Caucusus-Lower Volga region during the Eneolithic Period.

 Other theories include the Anatolian hypothesis, which posits that PIE spread out from Anatolia with agriculture beginning c.
-7500–6000 BC, the Armenian hypothesis, the Paleolithic continuity paradigm, and the indigenous Aryans theory.
-The latter two of these theories are not regarded as credible within academia.
+7500–6000 BCE, the Armenian hypothesis, the Paleolithic continuity paradigm, and the indigenous Aryans theory.
+The last two of these theories are not regarded as credible within academia.
 Out of all the theories for a PIE homeland, the Kurgan and Anatolian hypotheses are the ones most widely accepted, and also the ones most debated against each other.
-The location of the PIE homeland is considered to be the biggest controversy in PIE studies, which some linguists think may never be solved.
+Following the publication of several studies on ancient DNA in 2015, Colin Renfrew, the original author and proponent of the Anatolian hypothesis, has accepted the reality of migrations of populations speaking one or several Indo-European languages from the Pontic steppe towards Northwestern Europe.

 Descendants

+The antiquity of the earliest attestation (in units of 500 years) of each Indo-European group is: 2000–1500 BCE for Anatolian; 1500–1000 BCE for Indo-Aryan and Greek; 1000–500 BCE for Iranic, Celtic, Italic, Phrygian, Illyric, Messapic, South Picene, and Venetic; 500–1 BCE for Thracian and Ancient Macedonian; 1–500 CE for Germanic, Armenian, Lusitanian, and Tocharian; 500–1000 CE for Slavic; 1500–2000 CE for Albanian and Baltic.

 The table lists the main Indo-European language families, comprising the languages descended from Proto-Indo-European.

 Commonly proposed subgroups of Indo-European languages include Italo-Celtic, Graeco-Aryan, Graeco-Armenian, Graeco-Phrygian, Daco-Thracian, and Thraco-Illyrian.

-There are numerous lexical similarities between the Proto-Indo-European and Proto-Kartvelian languages due to early language contact, though some morphological similarities—notably the Indo-European ablaut, which is remarkably similar to the root ablaut system reconstructible for Proto-Kartvelian.
+There are numerous lexical similarities between the Proto-Indo-European and Proto-Kartvelian languages due to early language contact, as well as some morphological similarities—notably the Indo-European ablaut, which is remarkably similar to the root ablaut system reconstructible for Proto-Kartvelian.